georgeyounes/CRIMP/README.md

 ## Acknowledgements

 I am grateful to countless discussions I have had with the late Mark Finger, Allyn Tenant (NASA/MSFC), and especially Paul Ray (NRL).
-Thank you for always being available for a discussion on pulsar timing and to answer the many confusing questions that I have had about the topic over the years.
+Thank you for always being available for a discussion on pulsar timing and to answer the many confusing questions that I have had (sure will) about the topic over the years.

 ## Installation

-At the moment, CRIMP can be installed locally after pulling the directory or simply downloading and untarring the directory.
-Then from the download directory:
+At the moment, CRIMP can be installed locally after pulling the directory or simply downloading and untarring it.
+Then from the CRIMP root directory:

 ```bash
   python -m pip install .